 Once all the fluorescent lamp's components are creating light, the amount of electricity it needs to keep going is minimal.
 It is much smaller than what a traditional incandescent bulb uses, making fluorescent lamps an energy saving alternative.

 The energy-efficiency and longevity of fluorescent lamps have gradually made them viable alternatives to the incandescent bulb.
-There is a huge variety of fluorescent lamps available in the market.
+There is a huge variety of fluorescent lamps available on the market.
 This allows commercial space owners to choose the ones that exactly meets their needs and budget.
 The history of fluorescent lighting has seen the development of many lamp shapes.
 There are many lengths, circular tubes, and now compact fluorescent coils.